 Permission to use the telephone must be obtained from the school secretary.
 Students must have a pass from their teachers.
 The office phone is a business phone, and students are permitted to use it only in case of an emergency.
-The telephone in a teacher's office is for the use of the teacher only.
 Forgotten homework, athletic equipment, etc. do not constitute emergencies.
-Arrangements for after-school visits with friends should be made at home.